Skip to content

 • Make sure your goals dictate the budget.

-• Analyse your audience.
+• Analyse your audience and what motivates them.

 • Review previous incentive reports and analytics.
+Did it achieve it’s goals, is more budget needed?

 Goals